Dr. KRYSTALINE SAKWANOMTEWA

 Executive Director - Founding Member

-Krys has lived a life rich with experiences encompassing the myriad colors of the spectrum of this crazy thing we call life.
+Dr. Krys has lived a life rich with experiences encompassing the myriad colors of the spectrum of this crazy thing-- we call life.
 Born in the Windy City (Chicago IL), she has come to call the southwest her home in present day.
-Dr. Krystaline enjoys spending time in her true ancestral homeland in Northern Arizona, on the Hopi Native American Reservation (Hopi Land), having lived and studied in Mexico, the United States and Spain, plus marrying at the tender age of 15, all was not part of the original plan.
-Still, somehow she managed to be a good mother, student, scholar, professional, businesswoman, speaker, leader, volunteer, counselor, humanitarian, and so much more.
+Dr. Krystaline enjoys spending time in her true ancestral homeland in Northern Arizona as much as possible, on the Hopi Native American Reservation (Hopi Land), but having lived and studied in Mexico, the United States and in Spain --she enjoys very much the comforts of the memories of her travels-- and you can experience this with the colors that are evoked in her art and in her passion for her work in public service over 35 years now.

 Story of a Lost Hopi

-Interviewer: How did you find out you were Hopi after living your whole life thinking you were just Hispanic?
+Interviewer: How did you find out you were Hopi after living your whole life thinking you were just of Spaniard and Moroccan descent?

 Interviewer: So you always knew you were Hopi?

-Krys: "Actually, No. When my maternal grandmother died, she left a box for my mother and in there were documents my great grandfather had left behind, like a journal, census papers with his enrollment number, and a letter to whoever opened the time capsule. lol (laughs)..
+Dr. Krys: "Actually, No. When my maternal grandmother died, she left a box for my mother and in there were documents my great grandfather had left behind, like a journal, census papers with his enrollment number, and a letter to whoever opened the time capsule. (laughs)..
 That is when my search began and it led me here.
 I honor my great grandfather's memory by coming home to Hopi.
 There are still many other secrets to uncover in my family-- I'm very excited to find out"

-Interviewer: You founded Starlight Projects in Chicago, in 2004, and have operations and programs in Illinois, Florida, Texas, Mexico, and Arizona.
-So why move your main operation to Hopi Land now?
+Interviewer: You founded Starlight Projects in Chicago, in 2004, and have operations and programs in Illinois, Florida, Texas, New Mexico, California, Oregon, and Arizona.
+So why move to the Southwest and call it your home now?